RBS shares hit after U.S. demands hefty fine from Deutsche Bank

 RBS declined to comment.
 Its shares were down nearly five percent at 184.5 pence at 1300 GMT.

-The bill for settling RBS's legal cases could further stress the bank's capital position, which was scrutinized in the European Banking Authority's (EBA) stress tests on July 31.
+The bill for settling RBS's legal cases could further stress the bank's capital position, which was scrutinised in the European Banking Authority's (EBA) stress tests on July 31.

 The EBA said that under adverse conditions the bank's capital level could fall by 7.5 percentage points, the third worst outcome among 51 banks tested.